-Insomnia, excessive sleeping, fatigue and decreased energy highlight the result of unending stress caused by abuse.
+Insomnia, excessive sleeping, fatigue, and decreased energy highlight the result of unending stress caused by abuse.
 The act of living becomes extremely stressful.
 Additionally, some abusers purposefully disrupt a victim’s sleep, which can cause the symptoms, too.

-Irritability, restlessness can evolve after sleep disruption, anxiety, and other symptoms of domestic abuse.
+Irritability and restlessness can evolve after sleep disruption, anxiety, and other symptoms of domestic abuse.

 Overeating along with substance abuse can become coping mechanisms for domestic abuse victims.
 In the case of appetite loss, it could happen due to the stress of abuse.
 Alternatively, losing weight or gaining it could be a sign of an eating disorder.
 Many people with eating disorders develop them out of a need to control ‘something’ in their lives.
 Abusers don’t want victims to control anything.

-Persistent aches or pains, headaches, cramps, or digestive problems that do not ease with treatment are also side-effects of stress caused by abusive relationships.
+Persistent aches or pains, headaches, cramps, or digestive problems that do not ease with treatment are also side effects of stress caused by abusive relationships.